rare European birds in Poland’s primeval forests and unspoilt marshes

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

 Return flights from London Heathrow to Warsaw using the scheduled services of LOT.
 Outbound flight departs mid-morning; return flight arrives back late afternoon.
-Domestic flights from Manchester and other UK airports are available on this tour.
-See booking form for details.
+Flights are also available from many regional airports (via Amsterdam) using the scheduled services of KLM.